vormbaar/vormbaar/README.md

 ![flamegraph](./flamegraph.png)

 ## Whats up with the name?
 `Vormbaar` means moldable in dutch, which captures the spirit of the project.
-It also contains the letters `v` and `m`, which stand for the VM-like nature of this project.